SakuZN/CCAPDEV_Dormable/README.md

 # Dormable!

 Dormable is a web application that allows students to find their ideal roommate.
-It is built using the MERN stack ( MongoDB, Express, React, Node.js).
+It is built using the MEN stack ( MongoDB, Express, Node.js).

 ## MEDIA ACCURACY DISCLAIMER